 Sister Patricia was born on May 5, 1931, in Jackson, Michigan, to Cuthbert and Myrtle (Bleicher) DeMay.
 Cuthbert was a physician in Jackson, while Myrtle had trained as a nurse and met her future husband during her training.
 The couple married on November 7, 1918, just a few days before the end of World War I, while Cuthbert was serving in the U.S. Army Medical Corps.
 After their wedding, they lived at Camp McClellan, Alabama, until Cuthbert’s time in the service was up in February 1919.

 Three children came into the DeMay family: John in 1919, Mary in 1921, and finally, ten years later, Patricia.
 Patricia wrote in her autobiography that her parents, with their unusual names, wanted their children to have “common” names, and she was named Patricia Ann and nicknamed Patsy.
 She hated “Patsy,” she wrote, but the name stuck until she was halfway through high school, when she became “Pat.”

 Memorial gifts may be made to Adrian Dominican Sisters, 1257 East Siena Heights Drive, Adrian, Michigan, 49221.
 Funeral arrangements are being handled by Anderson-Marry Funeral Home, Adrian.

 Leave your comments and remembrances (if you don't see the comment box below, click on the "Read More" link).

-Read more about Sister Catherine (pdf)
+Read more about Sister Mary Daria (pdf)